 Altitude: 5,900-6,200 feet

-This is just the second harvest of a lot that was planted a few years ago in El Socorro's Las Marias plantation, near the farmhouse, above and to the west of a large plot of beautiful blue hydrangeas.
+This is the third harvest of a lot that was planted a few years ago in El Socorro's Las Marias plantation, above a large plot of beautiful blue hydrangeas near the farmhouse.
 The windy, east-facing slope is shaded in the afternoon.

 Java was one of several lots in the Las Marias plantation in which polymers were placed in the planting holes to aid in water absorption, reducing the need for irrigation.
 Java has had excellent results with this system.